scottleedavis/ai-portland-rocketleague/README.md

 ## Objectives

-The AI Portland Rocket League project aims to:
 - Improve player mechanics and strategic understanding.
 - Foster better teamwork and communication within teams.
 - Deliver actionable, easy-to-understand insights to players of all skill levels.